Effects of auto-correlated disorder on the dynamics in the vicinity of the many-body localization transition

 In addition, to further study dynamics we consider the \emph{spin auto-correlation function},

 This quantity measures the similarity between the initial spin configuration and the one at a late time $t$.
-For specific initial states, such as a Néel-like state, it coincides with the density imbalance measured in experiments with cold atoms~\cite{Schreiber2015}.
+For specific initial states, such as a N{\'e}el-like state, it coincides with the density imbalance measured in experiments with cold atoms~\cite{Schreiber2015}.

 Since we are dealing with a disordered system, we compute averages over disorder realizations for the static quantities, $\overline{r}$ and $\text{IPR}_{\alpha}$, while an additional average over initial states is done for the dynamical quantities, $RP(t)$ and $I(t)$.
 Our results will be presented using the notation for the averages as $\left\langle\dots\right\rangle$ irrespective of their kind.
 The initial states we use are part of the set $\left\{\ket{n}\right\}$, that is, $\ket{\Psi(0)}\equiv \ket{n}$ with energy $E_n=\bra{n}H\ket{n}\approx 0$.